echokos/logseq-berean-standard-bible/README.md

 ## Use of the Berean Standard Bible Markdown for Logseq

 1. Simply download a zip of the files and unzip to your Logseq graph directory.
+I recommend deleting the Readme.md file.

 2. The files use namespaces to group the books together: Holy Bible/Name of Book